Syzole/Ghost-Simulator/README.txt

--It writes a log of all the events to the logging.txt file -Used print formatting to make the data easy to read using consistent fixed-width columns -Allows the user to choose the name and equipment type of each hunter
+-It writes a log of all the events to the logging.txt file -Used print formatting to make the data easy to read using consistent fixed-width columns -Allows the user to choose the name and equipment type of each hunter -Reads the house layout from the file house.txt (room names and connections) and populates the house based on this

 Program Description:
 - Program starts by initializing a house and adding rooms to the house